Part I - General information applicable to all priority entitlement types

 1.9 Making priority appointments

-Where a person with a priority entitlement is being appointed without having been identified by the Priority Information Management System (the System), for example where they have self-referred, the hiring organization will add that person's name to an existing Priority Referral Feedback Form that has not yet been submitted to the PSC for approval and clearance.
-If there is no existing form, (e.g., if an auto-clearance had been provided or if the organization proposes to appoint one of its own persons with a priority entitlement), then the organization will complete a new request for priority clearance, selecting Option B "I would like to consider a specific person with a priority entitlement."
+Where a person with a priority entitlement is being appointed without having been notified by the Priority Information Management System (PIMS), for example where they have self-referred, the hiring organization will add that person's name to an existing Priority Referral Feedback Form that has not yet been submitted to the PSC for approval and clearance.
+If there is no existing form, (e.g., if an auto-clearance had been provided or if the organization proposes to appoint one of its own persons with a priority entitlement), then the organization will complete a new request for priority clearance, selecting Option B "I would like to consider the following person with a priority entitlement."

-To respect the priority entitlements under the PSEA and the PSER, as well as the order of precedence for priority appointments, the System will search for other persons with a priority entitlement when an organization submits a clearance request for the appointment of an existing person with a priority entitlement.
-Persons with a higher level of priority entitlement (an entitlement that has a higher order of precedence) may be identified by the System for consideration.
+To respect the priority entitlements under the PSEA and the PSER, as well as the order of precedence for priority appointments, PIMS will search for other persons with a priority entitlement when an organization submits a clearance request for the appointment of a specific person with a priority entitlement.
+Persons with a higher level of priority entitlement (an entitlement that has a higher order of precedence) may be notified about the position by PIMS.

 The PSC prefers that persons with a priority entitlement be appointed, rather than deployed, since appointments require priority clearance.
-In this manner, the System is informed of the proposed appointment of the person.
-This ensures accurate data is captured in the System, resulting in effective management of the priority entitlement files and accurate statistical data on Priority Entitlements.
+In this manner, PIMS is informed of the proposed appointment of the person.
+This ensures accurate data is captured in PIMS, resulting in effective management of the priority entitlement files and accurate statistical data on Priority Entitlements.

 If considering the deployment of a person with a priority entitlement, organizations should research any possible impact on the person's entitlement to salary protection, as outlined in portions of the WFAD and appendices to collective agreements.
 The WFAD is the responsibility of TBS.
 Any related questions should be directed to TBS.

-The hiring organization is required to provide a copy of the letter of offer, with all signatures, to the PSC priority entitlements consultant within 14 calendar days of the date of appointment.
-In cases where a change to the priority entitlement or a removal is required, the hiring organization is required to initiate this action in the System and the PSC will validate.
-This will allow the organization to change the priority entitlement, or the PSC to remove the person's priority entitlement file from the System, as appropriate.
+The hiring organization is required to provide a copy of the letter of offer, with all signatures, to the PSC Priority Entitlements Consultant no later than 10 working days from the date it is signed by the person with a priority entitlement.
+In cases where a change to the priority entitlement type or a removal is required, the hiring organization is required to initiate this action in PIMS and the PSC will validate.
+This will allow the organization to change the priority entitlement type, or the PSC to remove the person's priority entitlement file from PIMS, as appropriate.

-The PSC determines whether persons with a priority entitlement have refused offers of appointment without good and sufficient reason and removes entitlements, as appropriate, pursuant to the PSEA and PSER.
-This determination is distinct from the power of the deputy head, pursuant to the WFAD and WFA appendices to collective agreements, to determine that an employee in the deputy head's organization, who was declared surplus with a guarantee of a reasonable job offer (RJO), has refused a RJO and will therefore be laid off.
+The PSC determines whether persons with a priority entitlement have declined offers of appointment without good and sufficient reason and, if applicable, removes priority entitlements, as appropriate, pursuant to the PSEA and PSER.
+This determination is distinct from the power of the deputy head, pursuant to the WFAD and WFA appendices to collective agreements, to determine that an employee in the deputy head's organization, who was declared surplus, has refused a reasonable job offer and will therefore be laid off.

-Determining whether a person with a priority entitlement has refused an offer of appointment without good and sufficient reason applies to the following priority types:
+The PSC determines whether a person with a priority entitlement has declined an offer of appointment without good and sufficient reason applies to the following priority types:

 1.10 Resolving concerns and problems